 Popular Classes in Online Clinical Psychology Master’s Degree Programs

-Every online clinical psychology master’s program features a proprietary curriculum with course titles and sequences tailored to its academic philosophy and goals.
-You’ll still find courses in each covering identical or similar clinical psychology subjects.
+Each online clinical psychology master’s program offers a unique curriculum with course titles and sequences that reflect its academic philosophy and objectives.
+However, you will find that all programs cover the same or similar clinical psychology subjects.
 Below are examples of five courses you’ll likely encounter regardless of the specific program chosen:

 Ethical and Legal Issues for Mental Health Professionals